ad-m/github-push-action/README.md

 # GitHub Action for GitHub Push

-The GitHub Actions for pushing local changes to Github using an authorized Github token.
+The GitHub Actions for pushing local changes to GitHub using an authorized GitHub token.

 ## Use Cases